 The application process is the time that payment gateways can take to install and in the payment process.
-Therefore, it is essential to choose the right gateway that offers fast cash flow.
+Therefore, choosing the right gateway that offers fast cash flow is essential.
 The gateways also impose time frames for a contract.
 The speed factor for the payment process, yearly agreement, and easy cancellation on dissatisfaction can ensure the right payment gateway.

 Example– MyGate payment gateway is known for its speed.

 As online business is a global market, you can have international consumers.
 The supported currencies allow you to charge customers in their local currency.
-The gateways supporting various currencies can be an option to choose the proper payment for your online business.
-The easy payment policy that supports their currency can encourage them on their orders.
+The gateways supporting various currencies can be an option for choosing the proper online business payment.
+The easy payment policy that supports their currency can encourage them to their orders.

-The payment method is the way the buyer chooses to make payments to the online store.
-Consumers are likely to use credit cards, bank transfers, Ewallet, and many more.
-Research work before selecting what gateway supports different payment types is also beneficial.
+The payment method is how the buyer makes payments to the online store.
+Consumers will likely use credit cards, bank transfers, Ewallet, etc. Research work before selecting what gateway supports different payment types is also beneficial.

 5. Market your eCommerce business

 After developing and launching an e-commerce website, it is essential to promote your business.
-There are some ways that can help you drag traffics in your website:
+Some ways can help you drag traffics to your website:

 Keyword research helps you incorporate the list of keywords that your competitors have been using.